Foundations of geometric approximate group theory: External and internal QI type

 If $d$ is an internal metric on $\Lambda$, then $(\Lambda, d)$ is proper and large-scale geodesic, and by Lemma \ref{CharLSG} every proper large-scale geodesic metric space is quasi-isometric to a locally finite graph.
-In particular, if $(\Lambda, \Lambda^\infty)$ is a geometrically finitely generated approximate group, then $[\Lambda]_{\mathrm{int}}$ can be represented by a locally finite graph $X_\Lambda$.
-We refer to any such graph as a \emph{generalized Cayley graph} for $(\Lambda, \Lambda^\infty)$. \end{remark} In the study of geometrically finitely-generated approximate groups, it will often be useful to choose a convenient representative of its internal QI type: \begin{definition} If $(\Lambda, \Lambda^\infty)$ is a geometrically finitely generated approximate group, then a proper geodesic metric space $(X,d) \in [\Lambda]_{\mathrm{int}}$ is called an \emph{apogee} for $(\Lambda, \Lambda^\infty)$. \end{definition}

-Every geometrically finitely-generated approximate group admits an apogee; for example we can always choose a generalized Cayley graph.
-It is an interesting questions which metric spaces can represent geometrically finitely-generated approximate groups.
+This shows that every approximate group admits a generalized Cayley graph. \end{remark} It is an interesting question which metric spaces can appear as apogees of geometrically finitely-generated approximate groups.
 To discuss this, we introduce the following notion: \begin{definition} Let $(X,d)$ be a pseudo-metric space, let $K \geq 1$, $C \geq 0$ and $r>0$.
 We say that $X$ is $(K, C, r)$-\emph{quasi cobounded} if for all $x,y \in X$ there exists a $(K, C, C)$-quasi-isometry $f: X \to X$ such that $d(f(x), y)<r$.
-It is called \emph{quasi-cobounded} if it is $(K, C, r)$-quasi cobounded for some $(K, C,r)$ and \emph{cobounded} if it is $(1,0,0)$-quasi-cobounded. \end{definition} \begin{remark} There are various equivalent formulations of quasi-coboundedness: \begin{enumerate}[(i)] \item To see that a given space $(X,d)$ is quasi-cobounded for some constants $(K', C', r')$, it clearly suffices to show that there exist $K \geq 1$, $C \geq 0$, $r>0$ and $o \in X$ with the following property: for all $x \in X$ there exists a $(K, C, C)$-quasi-isometry $f: X \to X$ such that $d(f(x), o)<r$.
+It is called \emph{quasi-cobounded} if it is $(K, C, r)$-quasi cobounded for some $(K, C,r)$ and \emph{cobounded} if it is $(1,0,0)$-quasi-cobounded. \end{definition} \begin{remark} There are various equivalent formulations of quasi-coboundedness: \begin{enumerate}[(i)] \item A given space $(X,d)$ is quasi-cobounded for some constants $(K', C', r')$ if there exist $K \geq 1$, $C \geq 0$, $r>0$ and $o \in X$ with the following property: for all $x \in X$ there exists a $(K, C, C)$-quasi-isometry $f: X \to X$ such that $d(f(x), o)<r$.
 Moreover, in this case the constants $(K', C', r')$ depend only on the constants $(K, C,r)$. \item Assume that $(X,d)$ is $(K, C, r)$-quasi-cobounded and let $x,y \in X$.
 Pick a quasi-isometry $f: X \to X$ such that $d(f(x), y) < r$ and define

-This $\widetilde{f}$ is at distance at most $r$ from $f$ (hence a $(K, C+3r, 3r)$-quasi-isometry) with $\widetilde{f}(x) = y$.
-It follows that a space is quasi-cobounded if and only if there exist constants $K' \geq 1$ and $C' \geq 0$ such that for all $x,y \in X$ there exists a $(K', C', C')$-quasi-isometry with $f(x) = y$. \end{enumerate} It follows from (ii) that a quasi-cobounded space in our sense is what is called a \emph{coarsely quasi-symmetric} space in \cite{AlvarezCandel}. \end{remark} Note that, by definition, quasi-coboundedness is a QI-invariant.
-We thus say that a QI class is quasi-cobounded if one (hence any) of its representatives is quasi-cobouned.